 - Brown mushrooms well – browning the mushrooms well creates a lot more flavour.
 Try not to stir the mushrooms too much for the first five minutes to let browning occur.

 - Season the vegetables before adding the water – want a flavourful soup?
-Season the vegetables once they’re cooked down.
+This dairy free soup recipe proves you don’t need to doctor everything with a bit of cream.
+Instead, enhance the flavour at each stage and season the vegetables once they’re cooked down.
 Adding a bit of salt and pepper at this stage won’t make the soup too salty, but it will make the vegetables more flavourful when you bite into them

 Vegan Mushroom Barley Soup Tips, Substitutions + Storage